FullScreenShenanigans/EightBittr/packages/itemsholdr/README.md

 #### `storage`

 Storage object to use instead of the global localStorage.
-This can be anyactor that satisfies the `Storage` API and acts like `localStorage`.
+This can be anything that satisfies the `Storage` API and acts like `localStorage`.

 ItemsHoldr exposes a `createStorage` that can be useful for testing.